 Throw your body at every ball and reset instantly after mistakes

-This is one of the most important tactical decisions a coach makes, and the answer isn't always obvious.
-The two main options are left-back (zone 5) and middle-back (zone 6).
+This is one of the most important tactical decisions a coach makes, and the answer depends on the team.

-Research from collegiate and high school levels consistently shows that approximately 45% of attacked balls land in or pass through the middle of the court.
-That's a significant concentration and whoever plays that area needs range and consistency.
+Research from collegiate and high school levels consistently shows that roughly 45% of attacked balls land in or pass through the middle of the court.
+Whoever plays that area needs range and consistency.

-But "middle of the court" doesn't mean one exact spot.
+"Middle of the court" doesn't mean one exact spot, though.
 Those balls spread across a wide area, and the defender playing middle-back needs to cover ground in every direction.

 At the collegiate level, the overwhelming majority of top programs play their libero in left-back.
-The reasoning:
+Here's why:

 Common Questions